The NHS bursary – or similar – can help you financially when starting a career as a nurse, doctor, dentist or allied health professional.

 The NHS bursary originally funded students on healthcare degrees across the UK, but reforms led to a patchwork of financial support in different nations.
 Our guide shows the current financial support for a career in nursing, or as an allied health professional, doctor or dentist in England, Northern Ireland, Scotland or Wales.

 Where you live

 The funding is for UK residents, and usually depends on the nation where you 'ordinarily live'.
 However, you may be able to study in a different UK nation and access extra financial support.
 Options for this are outlined under each nation below.

-If you're an EU student who's already a resident in the UK, you may be eligible for an NHS bursary or other healthcare funding on the same basis as UK students.
-Undergraduate EU students from outside the UK may be able to apply for a tuition fee loan – contact the student finance body in the nation you intend to study in.
+For courses starting in 2020–21, EU students already living in the UK may be eligible for an NHS bursary or other healthcare funding on the same basis as UK students.
+Undergraduate EU students from outside the UK may be able to apply for a tuition fee loan – contact the student finance body in the nation where you intend to study.